How Cold Could It Be to Scuba Dive in Easter Island?

 How can a diver go to Easter Island and not have it in her dive log?
 Among the first places I scoured (right after ‘how to get fed’) were the dive shops.
 Fortunately I had the foresight to ask for photography (no, I don’t have a dive camera, don’t judge me!). #roundtheworld #jelajahdunia #easterisland #rapanui #southpacific #dive #scuba #scubadivinggirls #diver #scubadivers #underwater #beneaththesurface #flutefish #scubaphoto #polynesia #chile_natural #femaletravelbloggers #shetravelz #muslimahswhotravel #divingtrip #visitchile #adventurelife #oceanlover #vitaminsea #nsyftravel #muslimahtraveller #dametraveler #travelinladies #thetravelwomen #wearetravelgirls

-The importance of a good dive buddy
+Why it’s important to be a good dive buddy

 I couldn’t help comparing the experience with Sydney.
 How the Spanish are quite different from Anglos.
 More comfortable with emotions, warmer, less judgmental.
 Less afraid to extend support and assurance through physical touch.

-Why You Should Say Yes to Dive Photography on Easter Island
+Dive photography on Easter Island

 I had almost forgotten that I signed up for dive photography on this dive.
 You know, what with onset of hypothermia and all.
 It felt a little weird to have someone follow you around taking pictures, and sometimes being asked to pose!

 Still, I was not likely to come to Easter Island again.
 It was not super expensive, so why not?
-I always wondered what I look like while I'm diving.
+I always wondered what I look like while I’m diving.
 Did I have good form?
-I was grateful for the last time someone took photos of me in the water.
+After all, I was grateful for the last time someone took photos of me in the water.

 There was a moai, underwater.

-The sunken moai of Easter Island
+The sunken moai dive spot

 I wasn’t picky about which dive site Orca planned to take me to.
 I had intended to do more than one dive, so it didn’t seem to matter.
 But Orca clearly knew which dive site to pick for a tourist’s first dive around Easter Island.